*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Mar Adentro (The Sea Inside, 2004)

 Alejandro Amenábar directs this real-life heart-wrenching story, which won the Academy Award for Best Foreign Language Film.
 After a diving accident as a young man, Ramón Sampedro (Javier Bardém) from Galicia, Spain, is left a quadriplegic.
 Even though he has family and friends who love and support him, Ramón can no longer stand to live in the same room after 26 years.
-He fights for his right to end his life in a dignified manner.
+He fights for his right to end his life.

 Los Lunes al Sol (Mondays in the Sun, 2002)